michaelmuenzer/ScrollableNumberPicker/README.md

 </shape>
 ```

-If you use it on Android TV, please include the following to allow customizable D-pad support.
+If you use it on Android TV, please include the following to allow D-pad support.

 ```xml
 <com.michaelmuenzer.android.scrollablennumberpicker.ScrollableNumberPicker